 The croziers or Bishops’ staffs of office are perhaps the greatest of the treasures on display.
 They are made of copper and gilded and would have been carried by bishops during services 800 years ago.
 One found in the grave of Bishop Gower is much plainer than the others on display, made of latten, an alloy of copper, zinc, lead and tin, and was specifically made to be buried with the bishop.
 Medieval coins were found in the grave of Bishop Beck.
 They date from the reign of King Edward III (1327-1377).

-One of the 12th Century croziers will be away between April 2021 and September 2021.
-It is on loan to the British Museum, London, for their exhibition "Thomas Becket.
-Murder and the Making of a Saint".
-The crozier will return to public display in St Davids Cathedral Treasury in September 2021.
+One of the 12th Century croziers was on laon to the British Musem exhibition "Thomas Becket.
+Murder and the Making of a Saint" between April 2021 and September 2021.
+The crozier was returned in September 2021 and is now again on public display in St Davids Cathedral Treasury.

 Treasures of Worship

 Through much of the Tudor and Stuart period church treasures in England and Wales were destroyed as a result of the oscillation between the church’s mediaeval Catholic heritage and contemporary Reformed Protestantism.
 After the restoration of Charles II, new pieces, to be used in services, had to be made.

 Amongst items on display are: